All your platforms, guest form and newsletter — one link.

 Yes. udots has a built-in blog editor.
 Publish episode summaries, guest bios, resource lists — each post gets a Google-indexable URL.
 People searching for your episode topic or guest name can find you through organic search, not just through podcast apps.

 Yes.
 All data is stored on EU servers in Frankfurt, Germany.
-Zero tracking cookies are set on your profile — no cookie consent banner needed.
+No tracking cookies are set on your profile — profile analytics are server-side and aggregated.
 The subscriber feature (email list) is also DSGVO-compliant by default.

 Yes.
 The free plan includes unlimited links, the blog editor, the subscriber feature, basic analytics and GDPR-compliant EU hosting — no credit card, no time limit.